 Many problems in heat transfer may include a phenomenon with a larger scale than the calculation domain, such as instability or a large modulation of properties.
-The temperature and specific volume condition where the phase separation happens in a macroscopic condition may be simulated as formation of a cluster in the small-scale calculation.
+The temperature and specific volume condition where the phase separation happens in a macroscopic condition may be simulated as formation of the cluster in the small-scale calculation.
 Furthermore, for the non-equilibrium simulations, the establishment of the proper boundary condition is very difficult.
-In addition, the time scale that a molecular dynamics simulation can handle might be too short to simulate a slow dynamic process.
-The extreme example is the use of photon dynamics in heat conduction in solid materials as discussed in a later section.
+In addition, the time scale that a molecular dynamics simulation can handle might be too short to simulate the slow dynamic process.
+The extreme example is the photon dynamics in heat conduction in solid materials discussed in later section.